Solid Like a Rock: The Modern Power Platform, Modular Open Systems, and PPM – A Use Case

 In summary, what we call AI is the same old thing: these are very sophisticated algorithmic tools, and tools that can be of use, especially if we don’t lose our heads by being seduced by emotional sentiment dialogue managers.
 No, you are not a genius and, as a colleague pointed out in a recent meeting of CEOs, for subjects in which you have deep knowledge the AI is 70% correct, while for subjects in which you do not possess knowledge (our ignorance), it appears to be 100% correct.

-But now for the dangerous part: these tools, because of the exponential nature of processing and the corresponding exponential power in the conservation in resource consumption per unit of data, can, in many cases, exceed the ability of any one human being to understand what is being calculated or proposed, and whether the response is correct or contains fatal errors were it to be relied upon.
+But now for the dangerous part: these tools, because of the exponential nature of processing and the corresponding exponential power in the conservation in resource consumption per unit of data,can, in many if not most cases, exceed the ability of any one human being to understand what is being calculated or proposed, and whether that response is correct or contains fatal errors were it to be relied upon.
 For cases where there is deep knowledge by humans, AI in the wild has resulted in “workslop.”

 But that last is among the more mundane effects of the technology’s adoption.
 Project Maven is one of the more troubling developments along with the centralization of AI control into the hands of a few.